manual operation for discreet and easy to control

-Can I leave the batteries in my electric breast pump when it is connected to the mains?
+Can I leave the batteries in my electric breast pump when it's connected to the mains?

 Yes, that's fine.
 The mains connection will simply override the battery supply.

-Is it possible to order a new valve?
+Is it possible to order spare parts for the breast pump?

 Certainly!
-You can contact our Careline for more information on Freephone 0500 97 98 99, or by submitting an enquiry via our 'contact us' page.
+You can request breast pump spare parts from our Careline via Freephone 0500 97 98 99, or by submitting an enquiry here.